adferrand/dnsrobocert/docs/user_guide.rst

 Daemonize DNSroboCert
 ---------------------

-Because of this regular renewal requirement, DNSroboCert needs to run constantly on your machine as a daemon.
+Because of this regular renewal requirement, DNSroboCert should run constantly on your machine as a daemon.
 The tool does not provide a specific daemon technology: the CLI will just constantly run on the foreground, and reacts properly to the relevant exit signal codes like ``SIGTERM``.
 From that it is your reponsability to daemonize DNSroboCert.

-Here are some relevant ways depending of the context.
+Here are some relevant ways depending on the context.

 Systemd unit
 ````````````